h-livv/tempest/README.md

 ## Long-term Vision

-Tempest aims to become a unified framework for simulating, validating, and learning physical systems governed by partial differential equations, bridging classical numerical methods with modern scientific machine learning.
+Tempest aims to become a unified framework for simulating, validating, and learning physical systems governed by partial differential equations, integrating numerical simulation and learned surrogate modeling within a common scientific computing framework.

 ---